seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 There are Haskell library functions for *everything*.
 At first I thought this was just because it was mature, but then I noticed that these functions could be applied to a wider variety of problems than in other languaes.
 This makes them more useful, as you are less likely to have to write your own solution to a common problem.

-These functions are *composable*: They are focused on solving one problem without making any assumptions about your code, so you can mix and match the ones you need to solve bigger problems.[^1]
+These functions are *composable*[^1]: They are focused on solving one problem without making any assumptions about your code, so you can mix and match the ones you need to solve bigger problems.

 Higher Order Functions